 In plain English: if your business (or your client) is above a certain size, they are now legally required to measure and report their climate-related risks, opportunities, and greenhouse gas emissions as part of their annual report.
 This isn't voluntary.
 It isn't optional.
 And it isn't going away.

-The reporting rollout is happening in three waves — Group 1, 2, and 3 — based on company size.
+The reporting rollout is happening in three waves: Group 1, Group 2, and Group 3, based on company size.

 Who Is a Group 2 Entity?